GuideNepalFamilyEducationBudgetPersonal Finance

 The +2 years are short (two years), academically intense, and surprisingly variable in cost.

 Engineering / medical entrance prep is a near-universal add-on for Science +2 students.
 Pi Academy charges around Rs 8,500–10,000 per course; full prep packages run up to Rs 32,000 (tuition + books + mock tests).
-MBBS/Lok Sewa-track preparation can run higher.
+MBBS/Lok Sewa-track prep can run higher.

 A working +2 total (2 years, mid-tier route): Rs 3–6 lakh for tuition + coaching + materials.
 Premium A-Levels: Rs 8–16 lakh for the two years.